illusion12321/orchestrate-php/README.md

 Objects can be serialized and stored in your prefered cache for later re-use.

 It is valuable to cache in JSON format, because any part of your application, in any language, could take advantage of that cache.
 But if your use case is strictly PHP you can have the best performance.
-In my ultra simple test, JSON decoding and instantiation is 3 times slower than unserialize.
+In my ultra simple test, serialization is 3 times faster than JSON decoding and instantiation.

 ```php
 // serialize single item